 Find out more about Daisy Pearce’s writing journey below.

-TLC Free Reads will open for submissions via New Writing South in October 2020.
+TLC Free Reads will open for submissions via New Writing South on 5th October 2020.

 Your novel is now out and available!
 Can you tell readers what to expect?

 Hello!
 Yes, The Silence is out and I’m still not quite over it.
 Very strange!
 The Silence is a contemporary thriller about a former child star who appears to be losing everything; her friends, her job and her mind.
 But when she starts sleepwalking she discovers that maybe she isn’t as mad as she thinks she is.